 If you are a regular reader of my blog you may be aware that I like to provide the history on how styles are created.
 British Colonial Style and Decor (BCSD) came about in the late 19th century.
-Under the reign of Queen Victoria the vast British Empire (shown in red) had reached parts of North and South America, Australia, Europe, Asia, and Africa.
+Under the reign of Queen Victoria, the vast British Empire (shown in red) had reached parts of North and South America, Australia, Europe, Asia, and Africa.

+A home belonging to British designer George Cooper still has 10 acres devoted to the cultivation of tea.
 The bedroom features wide windows framed with shutters.
-While the ebony bed is draped in mosquito netting, an attractive feature, in this part of the world they are also quite functional.
-During the colonization period, fear of malaria was quite a valid concern.
-The club chairs are made of teak and you can see Turkish and Persian influences in the linens and rug.
+The ebony bed is draped in mosquito netting.
+While this is an attractive feature, in this part of the world they are also quite functional.
+During the colonization period, fear of malaria was a valid concern.
+The club chairs are made of teak.
+You can see Turkish and Persian influences in the linens.

 High ceilings and fans with wide blades are commonplace in British Colonial decor.
 Their original purpose was to help keep the open and airy spaces cool.
 Notice the plantation chairs with their sloped backs and low seats.
 This design symbolizes West Indies style.

-A much needed accessory in British Colonial homes were candles.
+A much-needed accessory in British Colonial homes were candles.
 Even after the installation of electricity, power could sometimes be intermittent.
 Homeowners enjoyed sharing their travel and education through the display of books, globes, telescopes, and framed maps.
 Decorative items from other cultures were collected and integrated into the decor.
 Bamboo blinds and sisal rugs worked well in the often harsh conditions.

-For additional information on BCSD I recommend the book "Island Life" by India Hicks and her partner, David Flint Wood.
+For additional information on BCSD I recommend the books Island Life and Island Style by India Hicks and her partner, David Flint Wood.
 Ms. Hicks is the daughter of renowned designer David Hicks.
-This former bridesmaid of Lady Diana Spencer is also the maternal granddaughter of Lord Mountbatten, the last Viceroy of the British Indian Empire.
+This former bridesmaid of Lady Diana Spencer is also the maternal granddaughter of Lord Mountbatten.
+He was the last Viceroy of the British Indian Empire.
 She truly possesses British Colonial design savvy.

 Ms. Hicks gorgeous home is located in the Bahamas.

-Another great book is "The Romance of British Colonial Style" by Tricia Foley.
-It is currently out of print, but can be found in second hand shops as well as numerous online sources.
+Another great book is The Romance of British Colonial Style by Tricia Foley.
+It is currently out of print but can be found in second-hand shops as well as numerous online sources.